 2) Download the latest public version of iOS available to your computer.
 You can find public releases of iOS on our Downloads page.
 From there, look for the latest iOS release for your specific device, and download the firmware to your desktop.

-3) If you have Find My iPhone enabled on your device, go to Settings > Apple ID > iCloud > Find My iPhone, and turn off Find My iPhone.
+3) If you have Find My iPhone enabled on your device, go to Settings > Apple ID > Find My > Find My iPhone, and turn off Find My iPhone.

-4) Launch iTunes, plug your iPhone or iPad to your computer via the USB cable, and go to the Summary tab of iTunes that shows basic information about your device.
+4) Launch Finder on your Mac (or iTunes if you are on Windows), plug your iPhone or iPad to your computer via the USB cable, and click on the iPhone tab to show basic device information.

-5) Hold down the Option key of your Mac (or Shift key of your Windows computer), and click Restore iPhone (or Restore iPad).
-Make sure to hold down on the Option key (or Shift) while clicking Restore.
+5) Hold down the Option key of your Mac (or Shift key of your Windows computer), and click Check for Update.
+Make sure to hold down on the Option key (or Shift) while clicking Check for Update.
 This is a very important step.

 6) A new window will appear, allowing you to select a specific firmware to downgrade to.
 In our case, we want to select the firmware version that we previously downloaded in step 2 above.